What is Public interest litigation?

 The word Habeas Corpus defined ‘have his body’ to have the body present the court.
 It is also an order of the higher court that, commands the authorities holding an individual in custody to bring that person into court.

 Also the writ of ‘Habeas Corpus’ is a process for the defense of the personal life of the subjects by affording an effective means of immediate release from unlawful detention of custody, whether in public prison or in private custody.

 2. Writ of Mandamus

-The order of mandamus is an order of a most extensive remedial nature and is in form an command issuing from the High court of justice directed to any person, corporation or inferior tribunal, requiring him or them to do some particular thing therein specified which appertaining to his or their office and is in the nature of public duty.
+The order of mandamus is an order of a most extensive remedial nature and is in the form a command issuing from the High court of justice directed to any person, corporation, or inferior tribunal, requiring him or them to do some particular thing therein specified which appertaining to his or their office and is in the nature of public duty.

 in Halsbury’s Laws of England described the writ of mandamus as follows.
-It is clear that when any authority or a person has refused or failed to perform his statutory duty, it is the writ of mandamus by which the higher court can compel the authority or court or person to do his duty or obligation.
-Writ of mandamus is a positive remedy.
+It is clear that when an authority or a person has refused or failed to perform his statutory duty, it is the writ of mandamus by which the higher court can compel the authority or court or person to do his duty or obligation.
+The writ of mandamus is a positive remedy.